Skip to main content

 Workspacelist-workspacesList the workspaces this MCP session can access.

-Analyticslist-reportsList saved analytics reports and curated presets for the authenticated workspace.
+Analyticslist-reportsList saved analytics reports and curated presets for an authorized workspace.

 run-queryQuery Cevoid analytics directly with a schema-first query object.